Facebook Pixel DSP

 Ana M. Puig Rivera, Finance and Accounting Manager

-Under her leadership FPR successfully passed its first Single Audit in 2019 and the most recent Single Audit in 2020.
-Along with the FPR’s Finance and Accounting Team, she successfully designed and implemented a new Accounting ERP System and supported and collaborated with the first approved organizational Negotiated Indirect Cost Rate with a federal cognizant agency.
-Ms. Puig collaborates with FPR’s Compliance, Procurement, and Development departments, designing federal, public, and private grants budget and processes.
-She holds a Yellow Belt Lean Sigma Certification, along with Fidelis’ iSupervise Certi Certification, and is proficient in various accounting ERP’s such as SAGE, Oracle, Blackbaud, and others.
+Under her leadership, FPR passed its first Single Audit in 2019 and the most recent Single Audit in 2020.
+Along with the FPR’s Finance and Accounting Team, she successfully designed and implemented a new Accounting ERP System.
+She also supported and collaborated with the first approved organization, negotiating indirect cost rates with a federal cognizant agency.
+Ms. Puig collaborates with FPR’s Compliance, Procurement, and Development departments, designing federal, public, and private grant budgets and processes.
+She holds a Yellow Belt Lean Sigma Certification and Fidelis’ iSupervise Certi Certification and is proficient in various accounting ERPs such as SAGE, Oracle, Blackbaud, and others.

 Anneliz Oliver, Program Manager

 Ms. Oliver holds a BS in Psychology and completed graduate courses and practice in Clinical Psychology.
-She led small business and community development support programs and community outreach initiatives in Foundation for Puerto Rico (FPR) for the past four years.
-She has extensive experience in project management, ensuring timely and effective completion of deliverables, outcomes and compliance.
+For the past four years, she led small business and community development support programs and community outreach initiatives in Foundation for Puerto Rico (FPR).
+She has extensive experience in project management, ensuring timely and effective completion of deliverables, outcomes, and compliance.

-Ms. Oliver designs and oversees program evaluation and measurements, and implements strategic improvements to address challenges and achieve targets.
+Ms. Oliver designs and oversees program evaluation and measurements and implements strategic improvements to address challenges and achieve targets.
 She is skilled in stakeholder management, particularly in collaborative and participatory design.
-She led Island Relief efforts after Hurricanes Maria and Irma in 2017, overseeing the logistics and the successful deployment of water filters, impacting 200+ elderly homes and 90+ communities across the island.
+Anneliz led Island Relief efforts after Hurricanes Maria and Irma in 2017, overseeing the logistics and the successful deployment of water filters, impacting 200+ elderly homes and 90+ communities across the island.
 She successfully led project coordination for the Bottom Up Destination Recovery Initiative pilots in Humacao and Orocovis, which were scaled to an additional 12 municipalities with EDA and private funding.
-She delivered programming and direct services that strengthened community-driven initiatives to promote resilience, and social-economic development by fostering collaborative relationships between individuals, non-profits, private and public sector.
-She has also collaborated with small businesses, community-based organizations and government officials to implement an asset-based community development initiatives for their visitor economy sector while strengthening entrepreneurship and social capital.
+Anneliz delivered programming and direct services that strengthened community-driven initiatives to promote resilience and socioeconomic development by fostering collaborative relationships between individuals, non-profits, and private and public sectors.
+She has also collaborated with small businesses, community-based organizations, and government officials to implement asset-based community development initiatives for their visitor economy sector while strengthening entrepreneurship and social capital.
 She led earthquake relief efforts through the management of the Small Business Support Program, which provided cash grants and technical assistance to small businesses in Ponce and Guánica severely affected by the tremors of 2020.
-She served as Program Manager for the Emprende360, an innovative multi-stage business incubation model, executed with the leading organizations in the sector – a model that led to the selection of FPR as the only grantee in Puerto Rico selected to deploy SBA’s Community Navigator Pilot Program.
+She served as Program Manager for Emprende360, an innovative multi-stage business incubation model executed with the leading organizations in the sector.
+This model led to the selection of FPR as the only grantee in Puerto Rico to deploy SBA’s Community Navigator Pilot Program.

 Carla Martorell Colón, Communications Manager

 Carla Martorell Colón is an experienced Communicator and public relations professional.
 She possesses a BA in Communications and Journalism.
-She started her professional career as an editor for the number one radio news station on the island WKAQ.
-Following this professional opportunity, she further developed her skills as a communicator, landing a position as both producer for a radio talk show and news reporter.
-After 6 years working in news, she became the Treasury Department Press Office Dircetor, changing her career path to public relations.
-During the 5 years that she directed the communications office at the Treasury Department, she managed several communications crises, like the implementation of the local sales tax in 2007.
+She started her professional career as an editor for the island’s number-one radio news station, WKAQ.
+Following this professional opportunity, she further developed her communication skills, landing a position as both a producer for a radio talk show and a news reporter.
+After six years working in the news, she became the Treasury Department Press Office Director, changing her career path to public relations.
+During the five years she directed the communications office at the Treasury Department, she managed several communications crises, like implementing the local sales tax in 2007.

-After 5 years in the government, Martorell accepted a position in the private sector as a Senior Account Executive in Comstat Rowland, a highly prestigious public relations firm in Puerto Rico, where she managed accounts like Toyota, Microsoft, British Airways, Nokia, among others.
-Later, she started as Public Relations Director in JMD Communications, overseeing all PR accounts, crisis management, social media content and new business acquisitions.
-Martorell joined Foundation for Puerto Rico in January 2020, following her desire to work for the third sector and for the wellbeing of her island.
+After five years in the government, Martorell accepted a position in the private sector as a Senior Account Executive in Comstat Rowland, a highly prestigious public relations firm in Puerto Rico, where she managed accounts like Toyota, Microsoft, British Airways, and Nokia, among others.
+Later, she started as Public Relations Director at JMD Communications, overseeing all PR accounts, crisis management, social media content, and new business acquisitions.
+Martorell joined Foundation for Puerto Rico in January 2020, following her desire to work for the third sector and the well-being of her island.

 Carmen Villanueva, Stakeholder and Outreach Coordinator

-Mrs. Villanueva holds a Bachelor’s Degree in Arts, with concentrations in Accounting and Economy and a Master’s Degree in Finance and Accounting.
+Mrs. Villanueva holds a Bachelor’s Degree in Arts, with concentrations in Accounting and Economy, and a Master’s Degree in Finance and Accounting.
 Mrs. Villanueva also possesses certifications in Fraud Examination and as an International Client Service Facilitator.
-In addition, Mrs. Villanueva has distinguished as member of multiple Associations, including but not limiting to being Spokesperson of Puerto Rico movement for Decent Housing, President and Community Leader of the #9 Community Board Territorial Ordinance, Institute of Internal Audit, Executive Committee of CDBG-DR funds monitoring of State Housing Department, advisory member of the Department of Education and the Department of Recreation and Sports of Puerto Rico.
-For almost two (2) decades at Popular Inc., Mrs. Villanueva served from platform official to Senior Fraud Examinator Auditor and Officer of Norms & Procedures.
-In 2002, she received the opportunity of working as Coordinator of the CEDICE Economic and Social Development project, providing education and close accompaniment to communities with economic and social disadvantages.
+In addition, Mrs. Villanueva has been distinguished as a member of multiple Associations, including but not limited to being a Spokesperson of the Puerto Rico movement for Decent Housing, President and Community Leader of the #9 Community Board Territorial Ordinance, Institute of Internal Audit, Executive Committee of CDBG-DR funds monitoring of State Housing Department, advisory member of the Department of Education and the Department of Recreation and Sports of Puerto Rico.
+For almost two (2) decades at Popular Inc., Mrs. Villanueva served from platform official to Senior Fraud Examinator, Auditor, and Officer of Norms and procedures.
+In 2002, she received the opportunity to work as Coordinator of the CEDICE Economic and Social Development project, providing education and close accompaniment to communities with economic and social disadvantages.

 Francis Pérez, Research Manager

 Program Manager at Foundation for Puerto Rico since 2016.
 Francis has a BA in Finance.
-He is currently part of the Center of Innovation team, managing several projects and programs that seek to improve the visibility of our island’s assets globally, with the goal of inspiring more travelers to visit, explore our geography, and increase the economic activity of our communities.
+He was part of the Center of Innovation team, managing several projects and programs that sought to improve the visibility of our island’s assets globally, inspire more travelers to visit, explore our geography, and increase the economic activity of our communities.

-Prior to joining FPR, he worked for GE Capital’s Risk Management Program as a financial analyst where he completed two rotations, one in financial model validation and governance in Connecticut, and the second in cash flow underwriting working on $10MM to $500MM loans for procurement deals supported by private investment firms at Bethesda, MD.
-While working for GE Capital he had the opportunity to be part of the team that oversaw the sale of the equipment financing division in the Federal District of Mexico.
+Before joining FPR, he worked for GE Capital’s Risk Management Program as a financial analyst, where he completed two rotations, one in financial model validation and governance in Connecticut and the second in cash flow underwriting, working on $10MM to $500MM loans for procurement deals supported by private investment firms at Bethesda, MD.
+While working for GE Capital, he had the opportunity to be part of the team that oversaw the sale of the equipment financing division in the Federal District of Mexico.
 Later, he moved back to Puerto Rico where he worked with Champlain Advisors, a boutique placement agent and financial advisory firm, focusing on the areas of project management, market research, deal analysis, and CRM management.

 Hazel R. Garay Vazquez, Accounting Coordinator

-Ms. Garay holds a BBA in Accounting and a minor in Finance and has 5-years of experience in general accounting and the accounting cycle for non-profit and retail industries.
-Dring this period she has gained experience in managing inventory, customer services and retail general accounting.
-She joined Foundation for Puerto Rico (FPR) in 2019, and for the past 3 years has executed roles such as payroll accountant, accounts payable, preparing and assisting with federal billing process, receivables accountant and fiscal sponsorship accountant.
+Ms. Garay holds a BBA in Accounting and a minor in Finance and has five years of experience in general accounting and the accounting cycle for non-profit and retail industries.
+During this period, she has gained experience in managing inventory, customer services, and retail general accounting.
+She joined Foundation for Puerto Rico (FPR) in 2019, and for the past three years, has executed roles such as payroll accountant, accounts payable, preparing and assisting with federal billing process, receivables accountant, and fiscal sponsorship accountant.

-Ms. Garay current occupies the accounting coordinator position.
+Ms. Garay currently occupies the accounting coordinator position.
 Along with the Finance and Accounting Team, she successfully designed and implemented a new accounting and Payroll ERP.
-Also collaborated on the first successful single Audit in 2019 and the next Single Audit in 2020 and assists with gathering information as needed for the annual tax filling.
-Ms. Garay assists the Finance and Accounting manager on monthly closing accounting procedures such as Bank account reconciliations, holding bank account reconciliation, journal entries preparation, SEFA report updates and assist on Financial Statement preparation.
-She holds a Yellow Belt certification in Lean Six Sigma and is proficient in various accounting ERP’s such as Sage, Peachtree, QuickBooks and Blackbaud.
+Also collaborated on the first successful single Audit in 2019 and the next Single Audit in 2020 and assisted with gathering information as needed for the annual tax filing.
+Ms. Garay assists the Finance and Accounting manager with monthly closing accounting procedures such as Bank account reconciliations, holding bank account reconciliation, journal entries preparation, SEFA report updates, and Financial Statement preparation.
+She holds a Yellow Belt certification in Lean Six Sigma and is proficient in various accounting ERPs such as Sage, Peachtree, QuickBooks, and Blackbaud.

 Jean-Manuel Charlois, Regional Community Planning Associate

-Mr. Charlois holds a B.A. in Communication’s Sciences and a M.A. on Planning with special interest on community planning, participatory processes, and knowledge development for effective – horizontal participation and just relations.
+Mr. Charlois holds a B.A. in Communication Sciences and an M.A. in Planning, with a special interest in community planning, participatory processes, and knowledge development for effective – horizontal participation and just relations.

-As part of the Planning Team, Charlois has helped develop WCRP’s tools and processes, particularly supporting the development of the Education Strategy designed to provide guidance to communities, subrecipients and vendors during the implementation of the Planning Framework.
-He is in charge of the development of different education and support materials such as the Resiliency Snapshots and the script’s development of the video capsules contained in the Education Strategy.
-With 19 years’ experience developing, directing, and editing award winning documentaries and Scientific TV Series, Jean provides Foundation for Puerto Rico (FPR) with solid assessment in developing media content for educative, documentary and marketing purposes.
+As part of the Planning Team, Charlois has helped develop WCRP’s tools and processes, particularly supporting the development of the Education Strategy designed to provide guidance to communities, sub-recipients, and vendors during the implementation of the Planning Framework.
+He is in charge of the development of different educational and support materials, such as the Resiliency Snapshots and the script’s development of the video capsules contained in the Education Strategy.
+With 19 years of experience developing, directing, and editing award-winning documentaries and Scientific TV Series, Jean provides Foundation for Puerto Rico (FPR) with solid assessment in developing media content for educative, documentary, and marketing purposes.
 His background as a professor and designing community workshops helps FPR in the development of technical assistance for communities and small businesses.
-Mr. Charlois sees FPR as a strong ally of those communities’ providing expertise and technical production support as well as potential repository for multipurpose audiovisual material.
+Mr. Charlois sees FPR as a strong ally of those communities’ providing expertise and technical production support as well as a potential repository for multipurpose audiovisual material.

 Kevin Pérez, Procurement Officer

 Mr. Pérez holds a BA in Material Management and is a Certified Supply Chain Professional and a Certified Quality Auditor.
 In his role at FPR, Mr. Pérez works the federal purchases of different programs such as EDA and WCRP, in addition to keeping the SOPs in force and with the necessary controls to be in compliance.
-Mr. Pérez also manages the activities of the Procurement Associate and maintains continuous flow of purchases for FPR operations.
-Some of his additional projects are audit, monitoring and continuous improvement functions to ensure good documentation practices and all the requirements set forth in CFR 200 and other federal regulations.
-These projects work on a wide variety of procurement types from community planning to business resilience products.
-Among the programs are handled millionaire sums of money which must be disbursed prudently and following all federal statutes.
-Operations also include maintaining a good implementation of keeping records of all documents, both physical and digital.
-Assistance is also provided for the creation of documents such as scope of work and cost estimates for procurement processes.
+Mr. Pérez also manages the activities of the Procurement Associate and maintains a continuous flow of purchases for FPR operations.
+Some of his additional projects are auditing, monitoring, and continuous improvement functions to ensure good documentation practices and all the requirements set forth in CFR 200 and other federal regulations.
+These projects work on a wide variety of procurement types, from community planning to business resilience products.

 Lourdes Pérez Medina, Community Planning Lead